Efficiency in Architecture Projects with CAD to BIM Conversion

 Role of CAD to BIM Conversion in AEC Realm

-• Data-rich models: Since CAD drafting technology is only limited to structure drawings, converting to the BIM model allows professionals to have detailed information on each element in the design, including the progress timeframe, specification, material quantity, and more.
+- Data-rich models: Since CAD drafting technology is only limited to structure drawings, converting to the BIM model allows professionals to have detailed information on each element in the design, including the progress timeframe, specification, material quantity, and more.
 The data-rich model also helps architects, engineers, and collaborators make informed decisions, track progress, detect clashes, and analyze performance for a smooth workflow.

 Reasons to Outsource CAD to BIM Services

 The AEC sector has witnessed a wave of transformation from CAD to BIM technologies.
 Two revolutionary tools have enabled professionals to upscale their skills and deliver the project efficiently, accurately, and with fewer complexities.
-As the inception of two tools has brought significant change in the process, CAD to BIM conversion have also resulted in making the process more seamless.
+As the inception of two tools has brought significant change in the process, CAD to BIM conversion has also made the process more seamless.
 To have the conversion process with sheer precision, partnering with reliable and trustworthy outsourcing companies is best suited.
 As the services demand attention to detail, skills, extensive technical knowledge, and expertise hiring outsourcing experts can benefit in many ways.
 Following are some of the benefits;

-• Better coordination with the team
+- Better coordination with the team

-• Maximum profit
+- Maximum profit

-• Expertise skills and knowledge
+- Expertise skills and knowledge

-• Use of cutting-edge technology
+- Use of cutting-edge technology

-• Reduced overall operational cost
+- Reduced overall operational cost

-• Tailored solutions
+- Tailored solutions

 In a Nutshell